SciRooPlot/SciRooPlot/docs/README.md

   // by default " // " is used as a delimiter between multiple lines

   // pro tip: to determine the perfect position of the legend or text,
-  // you can place it at the desired position in interactive mode (see below)
+  // you can place it at the desired position in interactive mode
   // and double-click on it to print out its current coordinates

   // to modify the axis titles, offsets, ranges, etc of a pad, just do the following